spotinst/help/src/docs/eco/getting-started/connect-azure-ea-to-eco.md

 1. Go to Cost Management & Billing

-2. In the left menu, select Billing Scopes and then select the appropriate billing account scope
+2. In the left menu, select Billing Scopes and then select the appropriate Billing Account Scope

 3. In the left menu, select **Access Control (IAM)**